 Dignity is the issue.
 NOT democracy.
 The west forgets this.
-Egypt used to be #1 in Arab World with soft power: respect, allies, etc… but they lost that over the years
+Egypt used to be #1 in the Arab world with soft power: respect, allies, etc., but they lost that over the years

 President Sisi’s popularity

-Mubarak’s overthrow after 1 year by 30M Egyptian citizens who asked the military for help
+Mubarak’s overthrow after one year by 30M Egyptian citizens who asked the military for help

 Military agreed and gave a 1-week notice to Mubark to either call for elections or step down.
-When the clock expired and Mubarak had not complied, the Military moved in and took over with their own plan.
-The military stated the plan, followed the plan, held elections and the people were very thankful and voted the military leader into the presidency because they trusted only him.
+When the clock expired, and Mubarak had not complied, the military moved in and took over their plan.
+The military stated the plan, followed the plan, held elections, and the people were very thankful and voted the military leader into the presidency because they trusted only him.

-West was against this at first because Mubarak was the democratically elected president and the west wanted for the president to have his term and be removed democratically.
+West was against this at first because Mubarak was the democratically elected president, and the west wanted the president to have his term and be removed democratically.
 Egypt doesn’t care about this, reminding that Hitler was also democratically elected.